Tongji University: Engineering

-The U.S. News & World Report Best Global University Ranking ranks Tongji University at 15th in engineering among Best Global Universities.
+As of 2024, the U.S. News & World Report Best Global University Ranking ranks Tongji University at 9th in engineering among Best Global Universities.

 Architecture

-Tongji's College of Architecture and Urban Planning is home to one of the best architecture programs in the world, ranking as the number 13 architecture school worldwide in the 2021 QS World University Rankings and the top overall architecture program in China according to China's University and College Admission System (CACUS).
+Tongji's College of Architecture and Urban Planning is home to one of the best architecture programs in the world.
+As of 2022, Tongji University was ranked the best university in the world in "architecture" by the University Ranking by Academic Performance and ranked as the number 12 architecture school worldwide in the QS World University Rankings and the top overall architecture program in China according to China's University and College Admission System (CACUS).

+Tongji University has a major role in designing and planning new cities in China.

 Arts and Design

-The School of Design and Innovation was ranked 12th among art and design schools worldwide in 2022, and the top in Asia, according to QS.
+The School of Design and Innovation was ranked 10th among art and design schools worldwide in 2023, and the top in Asia, according to QS.